paraswaykole/slashbase/README.md

 Slashbase is a modern in-browser database IDE & CLI for your dev/data workflows.
 Use Slashbase to connect to any of your database, browse data and schema, write, run and save queries, create charts, right from your browser.
 Supports PostgreSQL and MongoDB.

-It's written in Golang and Nextjs React Framework and runs as a single binary.

 ## Features:

 - **🧑‍💻 Browser & CLI based**: Use as IDE in your browser or as CLI in terminal.